ArnaudBuchholz/ui5-test-runner/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FArnaudBuchholz%2Fui5-test-runner.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FArnaudBuchholz%2Fui5-test-runner?ref=badge_shield)

-A test runner for UI5 applications enabling parallel execution of tests.
+A self-sufficient test runner for UI5 applications enabling parallel execution of tests.

 > To put it in a nutshell, some applications have so many tests that when you run them in a browser, it ends up **crashing**.
 The main reason is **memory consumption** : the browser process goes up to 2 GB and it crashes.
 JavaScript is using garbage collecting but it needs time to operate and the stress caused by executing the tests does not let enough bandwidth for the browser to free up the memory.